chhjel/HealthCheck/README.md

 ## Module: Downloads

 The downloads module allow files to be made available for download, optionally protected by password, expiration date and download count limit.
 Downloads are tracked in the audit log.
-Built-in implementations: `FlatFileSecureFileDownloadDefinitionStorage` for download definition storage, and two file storage implementations: `FolderFileStorage` and `UrlFileStorage`.
+Built-in implementations: `FlatFileSecureFileDownloadDefinitionStorage` for download definition storage, and 3 file storage implementations: `FolderFileStorage`, `UrlFileStorage` and `HCEpiserverBlobFileStorage` (in epi package).

 ### Setup